Client-Focused. Experienced.

 If you feel you may be able to work out various issues with your spouse, we would be happy to schedule a consultation with you to learn about the benefits of mediation as a less adversarial approach to divorce.
 This process is a real benefit for couples to settle their divorce outside of court.
 Our Irvine meditation attorneys will discuss the pros and cons of mediation as a means to a workable divorce settlement that will cover all custody and financial issues.

 If you have questions about mediating your California divorce, do not hesitate to contact us at 949-227-3001.
+We can guide you in the right direction during a FREE 30-minute consultation.

-How Does Mediation Work?
+How Does Divorce Mediation Work?

 You sit down with an independent third-party mediator who does not represent either side.
 They act as a facilitator to help you work out the nuts and bolts of your family law issues.
 You and your ex can use mediation for a variety of family law concerns, including: